shampooj/FizzBuzz/README.md

 3. cd into the FizzBuzz directory

+4. Checkout a new branch `git checkout -b phase1` and pull the branch `git pull origin phase1`

-4. From the terminal, run `npm install` to install all node modules
+5. From the terminal, run `npm install` to install all node modules

-5. Run `npm install ngrok -g` and `ngrok http 3000` to acquire a forwarding URL for `localhost:3000`, which Twilio requires.
+6. Run `npm install ngrok -g` and `ngrok http 3000` to acquire a forwarding URL for `localhost:3000`, which Twilio requires.

-6. Configure your Twilio phone number to point to your `FORWARDING_URL/fizzbuzz` in Twilio Settings, and verify a number from which to make calls
+7. Configure your Twilio phone number to point to your `FORWARDING_URL/fizzbuzz` in Twilio Settings, and verify a number from which to make calls

-7. Substitute in your Twilio Auth Token and the Forwarding URL as environment variables and run
+8. Substitute in your Twilio Auth Token and the Forwarding URL as environment variables and run

    `TWILIO_AUTH_TOKEN=yourtokenhere FORWARDING_URL=yourURLhere npm test`